Its name comes from the fact that people once believed it was born in fire

 The behavior of the fire salamander is largely solitary.
 A reclusive amphibian, it prefers to hide under logs, leaves, other objects, and around mossy tree trunks.
 It is nocturnal, being active in the evening and at night, but they are diurnal when it rains.

 The natural habitat of these animals is the forest, its biome being deciduous, hilly forests and mountain ranges in Europe, North Africa, and cooler areas of the Middle East.
-Small brooks, streams, or ponds are necessary in its biome so they can soak themselves.
+Small brooks, streams, or ponds are necessary for their biome so they can soak themselves.
 It lives at altitudes between 250 meters (820 ft) and 1,000 meters (3,300 ft) and rarely as low as 25 meters (82 ft).

 - S. s. alfredschmidti (Asturian Fire Salamander): Iberian.